esrf-bliss/Lima/docs/plugin/index.rst

 Then install the build tools:

+For linux
 ::

    conda install cmake gxx_linux-64

+For windows, just be sure you have visual studio 2017 x64 installed

 You might need to leave the `Conda` environment and enter it again so that the environment variables (`CXX`) needed by CMake are set: